 Have you staged the home in a way that most prospective buyers will find appealing?
 Did you fix any imperfections such as carpet spots or dings in the wall?
-Did you fix that leaky faucet or complete a full drain inspection to ensure that en suite bathroom was in order?
-Is this really the best the room can look?
+Did you fix that leaky faucet or complete a full drain inspection to ensure that the en suite bathroom was in order?
+Is this really the best the room can look like?

 These and other little questions full of doubt can creep into the mind while showing a home.
 One of the biggest questions or debates that can arise is whether to stage the home with a contemporary theme or an eclectic theme.
 Different staging will appeal to different homeowners, and there is almost no way of knowing, in many cases, which will appeal more to the buyers you’re showing the home to.

 There are many lovely ways to stage a home according to either theme, it’s almost nearly impossible to go wrong.
 But every home is different, so here are the pros and cons of each of these types of staging explored so you can choose the best way to stage your home for your next showing.

 Contemporarily staged homes rely on fairly modern trends in interior decoration and design.
 For example, right now this could include chevron patterns, potted succulents, large mirrors with distressed frames, and black paired with a sunny or mustard yellow.
 These gorgeous rooms with these gorgeous things can be found all over the internet, especially the Temple of Décor.
 Whoops, I mean Pinterest.